mgclaros/RSeqFlow/README.md

 # RSeqFlow

-A comprehensive R pipeline for processing RNA-Seq datasets from count files or tables in non-model organisms.
+A comprehensive R markdown pipeline for processing RNA-Seq datasets from count files or tables in non-model organisms.
 It carries out the following steps:

-1. Read/construct a count table from RNA-seq mappings
+1. Read/construct the expression table from RNA-seq mapping counts
-2. Quality control and gene filtering
+2. Parametrisable quality control and gene filtering
-3. Normalisation and _biologically relevant_ differential expression
+3. Normalisation and _biologically relevant_ differential expression based on parametrisable _P_-value and fold change.
 4. Correlation analyses for clustering
 5. Co-expression networks, including hubs and subgraphs
-6. Profiling outstanding genes.
+6. Profiling outstanding (likely hub?) genes.

 ***